Month 12, Day 18, Friday 8:00 p.m.

 She stripped out of Sebastien’s clothing, pressed the dark matte stone artifact against her chest, and changed back into Siobhan.

 She shrank a bit, her hair grew dark and long, and her skin gained an ochre tint.
-She looked into the small mirror inside the closet door.
-Her eyes were the same as always, dark and fathomless.
+Looking into the small mirror inside the closet door, she confirmed that her eyes were the same as always, dark and fathomless.

-She took a quarter hour to prepare the color-changing spell to fix the section of hair that Katerin had bleached.
+It took a quarter hour to prepare and cast the color-changing spell to fix the section of hair that Katerin had bleached.
 Lynwood would be expecting the Raven Queen, not Siobhan the Verdant Stag contractor, or even Silvia the courtesan.

-She’d had trouble with the spell in Professor Burberry’s class before, so she squeezed every last drop of clarity and intent into her Will that she could manage.
-The spell worked well, perhaps even a little too well, leaving her hair back a black that was so dark it almost shimmered blue.
+Since she’d previously had trouble with this spell in Professor Burberry’s class, she squeezed every last drop of clarity and intent into her Will that she could manage.
+The spell worked well, perhaps even a little too well, leaving her hair a black that was so dark it almost shimmered blue.

 Finally, she put the feathered ornaments back on, watching as they settled, lending a regal mystique to her presentation.